NeuroTechX/ntx_slack_archive/eegdata.md

  >I was trying, but was unable to reimplement even the raw_fft values where the algorithm is described, so stopped there

+8/7/2017 5:52 PM

+ **sydneyneurotechx** :

+ >There is the MOABB Project that alexandre.barachant  is working on.
+The goal is to create BCI benchmarks and concentration/mellow could eventually be included.
+What do you think alexandre.barachant ?